 Bucket Close Date: Bucket the close date column into categories (Current quarter, 1 quarter ago, 2 quarters ago, and 3+ quarters ago)

 Date Difference: Add another column to calculate the age of the opportunity, which will be difference between the start and the end date

 Additional Function – Case Statement: Create another column for stage name to help sort the data based on the flow of the opportunity

 Filter Data: Only keep data of those Opportunities which are closed

 Once these transformations are applied you can create an Output Node to create your finalized dataset, which can be incorporated to build dashboards and stories.

-This review has focused on the tools available in Tableau CRM Dataprep Recipes and the steps that go into creating an Einstein Discovery ready dataset.
+This review has focused on the tools available in CRM Analytics Dataprep Recipes and the steps that go into creating an Einstein Discovery ready dataset.
 Next time, we’ll jump into Einstein Discovery for modelling purposes.
-If you have any questions about this blog or how to leverage Tableau CRM and Einstein Discovery to solve enterprise business challenges, reach out today!
+If you have any questions about this blog or how to leverage CRM Analytics and Einstein Discovery to solve enterprise business challenges, reach out today!